A mathematical model of the Mafia game: Model

 Suppose that there is a better strategy (in the common sense of the word) for citizens, giving it $w'(n,m)< w(n,m)$.
-Then the mafia can force a random lynch, just by pretending they are citizens.
-It is possible as: \begin{itemize} \item Each mafia member knows more than any citizen. \item In such case there is no way to detect a mafia member. \end{itemize}
+Then the mafia can force a random lynch, just by pretending they are citizens, that is, acting during the debate and the voting phases in the same way as citizens do.
+It is possible as: \begin{itemize} \item Each mafia member knows more than any citizen. \item In such case there is no way to detect a mafia member. \end{itemize} Bear in mind that the second point works only in a game with no psychological part, when neither voting scheme nor behavior gives no trace of one's faction.
+For example, no-one is going to turn red when accused of being in the mafia.

 Suppose that there is a better strategy for the mafia, $w''(n,m) > w(n,m)$.
-If the citizens are in majority, they can force a random lynching by the following procedure: \begin{itemize} \item One citizen says "let's every of us give a number $k_i$ from $1$ to $n$, we will kill the $\sum k_i \bmod n$-th". \item The number $\sum k_i \bmod n$ is random, so is the chosen player. \item As there are more citizens than mafia members, mafia votes do not play any role. \end{itemize}
+If the citizens are in majority, they can force a random lynching by the following procedure: \begin{itemize} \item One citizen says "let every of us give a number $k_i$ from $1$ to $n$, we will kill the $\sum k_i \bmod n$-th". \item The number $\sum k_i \bmod n$ is random, so is the chosen player. \item Every citizen to vote for the unlucky person whose number comes up. \item As there are more citizens than mafia members, the mafia votes do not play any role. \end{itemize}

 If the citizens are in the minority (i.e. $m>n-m$) no matter what the moves are, the mafia will win.
 For $m=n-m$ let's assume a random player is lynched.
+If using explicit randomness is not forbidden --- instead of the sum-mod-$n$ game (similar to a child's counting-out game, when numbers are shown with fingers) a citizen can roll a $n$-sided die or provide $n$ straws (with one shorter, indicating the victim).

 Consequently, random lynch is a well-justified strategy.
 A more detailed argument is shown in \cite{Etesami2008}.
+Of course in the real world it would be really boring to play the Mafia game in such way.
+But well, since we dropped the psychological side, we neglect 'boredom' as well.
+Moreover, even if players do not play lynching at random, the effective choices may result in probabilities similar to that of our idealized model.
 As a direct consequence of \eqref{eq:transition}, the mafia winning-chance can be expressed as a recurrence equation

 The above equation is the core of our paper.
-We investigate it for one mafia member (Section \ref{s:one}), its qualitative behavior (Section \ref{s:qualitative}) and closed-form solution along with its asymptotic formula (Section \ref{s:general}).
+We investigate it for one mafia member, its qualitative behavior and closed-form solution along with its asymptotic formula.

 It is important to point out that we may set different boundary conditions, i.e. in which if there is the same number of citizens and mafia members, mafia wins.
 That is, in \eqref{eq:w} we may write $(1 \hbox{ if }m\geq n-m)$ instead of $(1 \hbox{ if }m>n-m)$.
 In that case all results can be reproduced, perhaps in a slightly changed form (i.e. different constants and even$\leftrightarrow$odd).